stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-We can now initialise the sub-resource in the various use-cases (copy command, barrier, etc) to the image descriptor.
-We also add a builder to configure a custom sub-resource:
+The sub-resource can now be initialised to the image descriptor in the various use-cases (image copy, barriers) or a builder can be used to configure a custom sub-resource:

 ```java
 public static class Builder {